Battle of El Adde: Casualties

 Al Shabaab claimed to have captured 12 Kenyan soldiers, including the commanding officer after the battle.
 Later al-Katāi’b Media associated with Al-Shabaab, released a 48-minute-long propaganda video showing the bodies of at least 63 dead KDF soldiers and captured military hardware, including several tanks and long range field artillery.
-They later claimed to have killed over 100 Kenyan troops, although this has been deemed an understatement.
+They later claimed to have killed over 600 Kenyan troops, although this has been deemed an understatement.
 This number does not include ethnic-Somali soldiers in Kenyan uniform.

-A new death toll from available open source information indicates that ranges from 141 to 185 Kenyan troops, including all officers, were killed in action.
+A new death toll from available open source information indicates that ranges from 141 to around 200 Kenyan troops, including all officers, were killed in action.
 Around 40 survivors managed to escape and an unknown number are still unaccounted for.
 Separately, DNA samples were taken from 143 bodies at the scene, most of which were burned beyond recognition.

 Aftermath and reactions

 Kenyan president Uhuru Kenyatta expressed his condolences to the families and vowed militants would pay a heavy price for the attack.
-He reaffirmed Kenyan support in the AMISOM Peace Support Mission to Somalia and ruled out withdrawal of troops from Somalia.
-Declaring the terrorists will have no time to breathe.
-"We will not be cowed by these cowards.
-With our allies, we will continue in Somalia to fulfill our mission.
-We will hunt down the criminals involved in today's events.
-Our soldiers’ blood will not be shed in vain."
+He reaffirmed Kenyan support in the AMISOM and ruled out withdrawal of troops from Somalia.
+Privately, the president and much of the government blamed the military disaster on the incompetence of KDF officers deployed in Somalia.
 Kenyan bishops around the country offered condolences.

 The Somali president Hassan Sheikh Mohamud condemned the attack.
-In a later interview with Somali Cable TV, he described the attack as a "defeat" in a line of victories and put the KDF death toll at close to 200 fatalities.
+In a later interview with Somali Cable TV, he described the attack as a "defeat" in a line of victories and put the KDF death toll at close to 200 to around 600 fatalities.
 However, according to a Somali presidential spokesman, he was "misquoted" on the precise casualty figures when questioned by the Kenyan military.

 Nigerian president Muhammadu Buhari along with Somali president Hassan Sheikh Mohamud made a three-day visit to Kenya to attend a ceremony in honor of the soldiers killed at the Moi army barracks in Eldoret, Kenya.

 On 22 January, the alleged mastermind of the El Adde attack and leader of the Al Shabaab "Abu Zubair battalion", Maalim Janow, was killed in retaliatory airstrikes according to Kenya's military.